Power Lunches

 Power Lunches Arts Café was a music venue, rehearsal space, and creative hub located on Kingsland Road in Dalston, a district of the London Borough of Hackney.

+History

-It opened in 2011 and closed in 2015.
-It started out with gigs planned to be only at weekends, but later became a prominent feature of Hackney’s DIY music scene with gigs most nights every week.
+The café opened in 2011 and closed in 2015.
+It started out with gigs planned to be only at weekends, but later became a prominent feature of Hackney's DIY music scene with gigs most nights every week.
 Though originally genuinely also a café, it eventually stopped serving food.

-The cafe hosted performances in its basement, the maximum capacity of which was 150.
+The café hosted performances in its basement, the absolute maximum capacity of both floors was 150.
 These were most often concerts by local bands, but also saw acts from elsewhere in the UK, as well as further afield.

-Staff of the venue hosted a radio show showcasing the type of musicians to appear there on NTS Radio between 2012 and 2015.
+Staff of the venue hosted a radio show showcasing the type of music made by bands to appear there on NTS Radio between 2012 and 2015.